pattonsgirl/CEG2350/docs/index.md

 - Permissions and access control
 - IO redirection, regular expressions, and scripting
 - Filesystem concepts & design
-- The boot process – from button to user environment
+- The boot process – from button press to user environment
 - Virtual machine setup & capabilities
 - How the CPU works and process management
 - Network essentials including IP addressing, subnetting, routing, firewalls, and protocols